a-d.s

 I used to hate "the cloud".

-Like many of my IT friends, I would get irritated everytime someone mentioned a "cloud app" meant to replace our big clients and our local data.
-I used to teach computers to kids and elderly, so "there is no cloud, only someone else's computer" was definitely part of my lingo.
+Like many of my IT (FOSS) friends, I would get angry everytime someone mentioned a "cloud app" meant to replace our big clients and our local data.
+I used to teach computerz to the kids and the elderly, so "there is no cloud, only someone else's computer" was definitely part of my lingo.

 I was kind of proud of it: my data is either on this device, or on this one.
 I would synchronize stuff like passwords, but that's it.

-In my head, "cloud" kind of meant giving up my control to private interests, like GAFAMs.
+In my head, "cloud" kind of meant giving up control to private interests, like GAFAMs.
 What if they close my account?
-If I get hacked?
-If they start billing?
+What if I get hacked?
+What if they start billing?

 No thanks.
-I'd rather store my data where I need it, and copy them manually.
+I'd rather store my data where I need it, and copy it if needed.
 Like my ancestors did, when things were right.

 Then, my approach to IT changed.
 Drastically.

 I am more and more away from the comfort of my home and my desktop.
-At best, I have my laptop and it's measly 256GB of storage, as a result of a conflict between my need to move without a fricking brick, despite my limited budget.
+At best, I have my laptop and it's 256GB of storage, as a result of a conflict between my need to move without a fucking brick and my limited budget.

-As it happened, I was still working in parallel on rebuilding my personal infrastructure.
+As it happened, I was still working on rebuilding my personal infrastructure.
 It used to be limited to a Raspberry Pi for testing, and a VPS for my website.
-But now, I had a NAS, as well as a refurbished Intel NUC, which was more powerful than a Pi.
+But now, I have a NAS, as well as a refurbished Intel NUC.
 My Nextcloud became a sync haven.
 More and more data was synchronized automatically.
 What a comfort.

 I spent the lockdown playing on my desktop via Steam Play, from my laptop.